roastercode/MAAS/README.md

 ### What it does:

 	- Update and Upgrade a cluster of different type of OS from one command
-	- Working at this time on search & install
+	- Install a package from the package manger of the OS
-	- Working on passing argument
+	- Working on passing argument ... search ...